-Carly never got going, never figuring out how to stand out.
+Carly never got going, being marginalized and never figuring out how to stand out.
 Marco and Rand were unchanged and unchanging.
 Bobby didn’t distinguish himself, and we had Chris, Jeb, and Mike trying to convince us to take another run down the old GOP road of the Loyal Opposition.
 As so many times before.

-The nation was ready for a change, much like when George HW Bush ran for a second term.
+It was apparent, to me, that the nation was ready for a change, much like when George HW Bush ran for a second term.
 12 years of Reagan and neo-Reagan was enough.
 That got us the Clintons.
 I will refer to them as ‘Clinton’, a team, indistinguishable, and united.
 And it got us 8 years of Clinton.
 8 years of scandals and prosperity.

 When George W ran, we were ready for another change.
 And we would not have gotten it if the attacks on 9/11 hadn’t happened.
 But that caused so many changes, most of which are still in effect.
+Many terrible things.
 We went to war with religious extremists, back to war with a dictator who shot his mouth off to his great detriment, and further embittered many moderates around the world.
 The extremists were already maxed out, so nothing could be done to make them more, but they had us on the ground to fight, and they did.
 And we had something unexpected.
-W was the victim of bad timing, and he played that part well.
+W was the victim of bad timing.
+And he played that part well.
 Oh, and a remarkable bank bailout.